 Highlights of the day included speaker, Dr. Coy Callison, a leading researcher in communications from Texas Tech, who presented his latest findings regarding communication in the workplace and its important role in patient safety in EMS; Matt Zavadsky, a former paramedic and manager of private sector ambulance services, spoke of the importance of building processes related to vehicle response times and other safety issues in EMS within a “Just” culture.
 Attendees received a sneak peak at the recently released Just Culture EMS staff training materials provided by Outcome Engenuity.
 Those who attended received continuing education units.

-To find out more about how your EMS agency can improve patient safety, contact Carol Hafley at the Missouri Center for Patient Safety.
+To find out more about how your EMS agency can improve patient safety, contact Lee Varner at the Center for Patient Safety.